29next/developer-docs/docs/apps/guides/building-your-first-app.md

 ### Test App On Development Store

+1. Add your development store to the "Development Stores" section.
+This will ensure that your app is automatically pushed to your development store for review and testing.

-Your app should now be installed and ready to test on your development store. :raised_hands:
+Your app should now be installed and ready to testing and further development on your development store. :raised_hands: